hdser/pathfinder-docs/theoretical-background/path-search-algorithms.md

 ### Disadvantages
 - May not be the most efficient for sparse graphs or when the sink is far from the source.

-### Impact on Flow Algorithms
-When used in Ford-Fulkerson (known as the Edmonds-Karp algorithm), it guarantees a polynomial time complexity of O(VE^2), where V is the number of vertices and E is the number of edges.

 ## Depth-First Search (DFS)